19hours/sg-statutes/Acts/Presidential Elections Act.md

 (5) Subject to section 6(1), the Returning Officer shall cause to be published in theGazettea notice in the prescribed form specifying —

-(a) the date on which the poll will be taken, being a date not less than 9 days or more than 8 weeks after the date of publication of the notice in theGazette(referred to in this Act as polling day);
+(a) the date on which the poll will be taken, the date being not earlier than the 10th day, and not later than the 56th day, after the date of publication of the notice in theGazette(referred to in this Act as polling day);

+[11/2010 wef 01/07/2010]

 (aa) whether a direct recording electronic voting system will be used at the poll and if so, a brief description of the system and the electoral division which will use the system at the poll;